Citation for this page in APA citation style. Close

 Ryle thought that the problem of free will was a "tangle of spurious problems."
 Minds, as entities outside the causal system, do not exist.
 He said the "myth" of volition belongs with concepts like phlogiston and "animal spirits."

 For Ryle, free will was invented to answer "the question whether human beings deserve praise or blame."
-He conflates free will with moral responsibility, committing the ethical fallacy," assuming with Immanuel Kant, Robert Kane, and many others that our actions must be moral to be free.
+He conflates free will with moral responsibility, committing the ethical fallacy," as did Ryle's most famous student Daniel Dennett as well as Robert Kane and many others who mistakenly think our actions must be moral to be free.

-Perhaps the best known compatibilist philosopher, Daniel Dennett, was a student of Ryle's and cannot separate free will from moral responsibilty.
+Dennett is perhaps the best known compatibilist philosopher.
+In his book , Dennett Following Ryle, he does not separate free will from moral responsibilty.
 Dennett offers a "free will worth wanting" that is simply moral competence.
-But this is what Ryle would have identified as a "category-mistake."
+But this is what Ryle might have identified as a "category-mistake," since moral responsibility is not simply the capability of choosing between good and evil.

 Whether deterministic laws of nature mean that every human action is pre-determined is a scientific problem.
 Whether we can generate "uncaused causes" and genuinely new thoughts in our minds depends on the indeterminism and ontological chance of quantum physics.